 “Alongside his research team, he interviews thousands of students across Milwaukee-area high schools and universities and analyzes their responses using qualitative methods that look for shared patterns and meanings.

-“The economically disadvantaged students would have the most benefit by having less credits to take come college time,” he added.
-“And it’s not that any students don’t deserve dual enrollment opportunities.
-I would say the benefits are massive.
+“The economically disadvantaged students would benefit most by having less credits to take come college time,” he added.
+But for everyone who participates, “I would say the benefits are massive.”

 Students’ first-hand experiences

 She heard about the opportunity to use UWM’s dual enrollment program to study Arabic from her mother, Asmaa Mostafa, who teaches health and physical education at Guidance Academy.
-“She heard a lot of the students did it and she told me to check it out.
+“She heard a lot of the students at Guidance did it and she told me to check it out.
 Then I learned my friend at Franklin High School was also doing it.”

-Taking a college course “was intimidating at first,” El Sheik said.
+Taking a college course “was intimidating at first,” Elsheik said.
 “But the Arabic class is small and everyone is friendly.
-Of course, the work is more difficult and there is more work than in high school, but I’m very glad I took it and was able to keep up.
+Of course, the work is more difficult, and there is more work than in high school, but I’m very glad I took it and was able to keep up.
 It’s very beneficial.”

 Her mother agrees.
 “I want my kids to know about other languages,” said Mostafa.
 “I encourage them to take Spanish, Arabic, any language.
 It’s a great addition to their education.